UnlockAgency/flutter-cli/README.md

     build   - Build the app
     config  - Configure the Flttr CLI
-    help    - Shows a list of commands or help for one command run     - Run on a device or simulator upgrade - Upgrade Flttr
+    help    - Shows a list of commands or help for one command init    - Init a Flutter project for flavored configuration run     - Run on a device or simulator upgrade - Upgrade Flttr
 ```